GANGREEK/SCL-GAN/README.md

 ```

-An sample Code For SCL-GAN paper

-Required Library
-For the Jetson Deployment Necessary Files and Steps:
+## Required Library For the Jetson Deployment Necessary Files and Steps:

 Step 1: Configure the Jeston-TX2 Board by using Jetpack over the SDK manager.